Golf Coaching Staff

 Head Coach - Kim Moore

-Kim Moore enters her fifth season as the head golf coach at Saint Mary's at the start of the 2017-18 academic year.
+Kim Moore enters her sixth season as the head golf coach at Saint Mary's at the start of the 2018-19 academic year.

 In her first season, Moore guided the Belles to second place finishes in the MIAA in both the fall season and the spring automatic qualifying tournament.
 At the conclusion of the fall season in 2013, four members of the team were honored with All-MIAA distinctions - two First Team All-MIAA, one Second Team All-MIAA, and the 2013 Sportsmanship Award recipient.